Here is where to park in Charleston - Parking in Charleston is rather easy if you know where to look.

-So if you put two hours on the meter but only stayed for 30 minutes, you can simple reinsert the card to get the 1.5 hours back - you cannot do that with coins!
+So if you put two hours on the meter but only stayed for 30 minutes, you can simply reinsert the card to get the 1.5 hours back - you cannot do that with coins!

 There are many City Parking Garages around the downtown Charleston area, many located near larger attractions.

 Parking Garage Rates: $1/half hour with a $16 Daily Max

-Unless you're staying at centrally located hotel/inn that has free parking, you won't find much free parking for a day trip to the city.
+Unless you're staying at a centrally located hotel/inn with free parking, you won't find much free parking for a day trip to the city.

 But, these are often occupied by early in the day and are so few that it's often not worth the risk of planning to park here.

-The parking garage offers easy access to the Visitor Center to start your day in Charleston - with restrooms, a gift shop and information center to get advice and maps to walk around the city.
+The parking garage offers easy access to the Visitor Center to start your day in Charleston - with restrooms, a gift shop, and an information center to get advice and maps to walk around the city.

-The Visitor Center Parking Garage is also one of few places that has spots for RVs and electric plug ins.
+The Visitor Center Parking Garage is also one of the few places that have spots for RVs and electric plug-ins.

 There are three parking garages near our starting point.
 All tours meet at the SE corner of Church Street and Linguard Street, next to Tommy Condon’s Restaurant (map)

 - City Parking Garage - Charleston Place - 85 Hasell St - open 24/7

-- There are two private run garages located on Cumberland Street - one at the corner of Church St and another at the corner with State Street.
+- There are two private run garages located on Cumberland Street - one at the corner of Church St and another at the corner of State Street.